spiffe/spiffe/standards/SPIFFE_Trust_Domain_and_Bundle.md

 The `kty` parameter MUST be set, and its behavior follows [Section 4.1][6] of RFC 7517.
 Clients encountering an unknown key type MUST ignore the entire JWK element.

 #### 4.2.2.
 Public Key Use
 The `use` parameter MUST be set.
 Its value indicates the type of identity document (or SVID) that it is authoritative for.
-At the time of this writing, only two SVID types are supported: `x509-svid` and `jwt-svid`.
+At the time of this writing, three SVID types are supported: `x509-svid`, `jwt-svid`, and `wit-svid`.
 The values are case sensitive.
 Please see the respective SVID specifications for more information about `use` values.
 Clients encountering either a missing `use` parameter or an unknown `use` value MUST ignore the entire JWK element.

 ## 5. SPIFFE Bundle Map
 A SPIFFE Bundle Map is an object containing a collection of SPIFFE Bundles.
 The bundles it contains are considered authoritative for the corresponding trust domain name, which is also included.